contao/docs/docs/dev/getting-started/dca.md

 [Data Container Arrays][1] are one of the key concepts within Contao.
-They can easily be adjusted to quickly add new fields to content elements, front end modules &news entries etc., change some of their properties for your specific needs and of course to set up new database tables for your own custom records.
+They can easily be adjusted to quickly add new fields to content elements, front end modules & news entries etc., change some of their properties for your specific needs and of course to set up new database tables for your own custom records.